 - Or a combination of the two

-To accelerate slow, sub-critical (Fr<1) flow to a supercritical state (Fr>1).
-This acceleration creates upstream conditions where the flow rate can be determined by measuring the water level at a single point.
+Accelerating slow flow to a supercritical state creates upstream conditions where, under free flow conditions, the flow rate can be determined by measuring the water level at a single, defined point in the flume (Ha).

 When properly installed, flumes can be accurate to within +/-2-5% (for the flume itself) - with overall system accuracy for a typical installation being +/-10% (when all factors are considered).
 This accuracy is similar to that of weirs - although weirs are slightly more accurate under ideal conditions.

 While similar in accuracy, flumes have distinct advantages over weirs, including: